Zhong-Lab-UCSD/GIVE_homepage/Readme.md

 __*GIVE*__  is an open source programming library that allows anyone without much programming experience to build custom genome browser websites or apps.
 With a few lines of codes, one can set up GIVE service on a local machine, manage custom data and build an interactive genome browser.
-Besides, we established **GIVE-Hub**, a data center providing GIVE service and hosting public/customer data sets, such as ENCODE data.
+Besides, we established **GIVE Data Hub**, a data center providing GIVE service and hosting public/customer data sets, such as ENCODE data.
 It takes only a few minutes to build a genome browser website using GIVE-Hub.

 This portable library encapsulates novel data communication and data visualization technologies, including new data structures and new memory management methods that enable efficient data transfer between the data-hosting website and internet browsers.
 GIVE is the acronym of **G**enomic **I**nteraction **V**isualization **E**ngine, although GIVE's utilities have outgrown its original name.

 - [**GIVE Tutorial**](https://github.com/Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/tree/master/tutorials): From zero to expert!
 Step-by-step tutorials with comprehensive examples show you how to elegently customize a genome browser with GIVE
 - [**GIVE Manual**](https://github.com/Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/blob/master/manuals/): Technical details for users or developers who want to learn more about how GIVE works.
-- [**GIVE-Hub**](https://www.givengine.org/give-hub.html): The UCSD data center providing GIVE service and hosting hundreds of public/customer data source.
+- [**GIVE Data Hub**](https://www.givengine.org/give-hub.html): The UCSD data center providing GIVE service and hosting hundreds of public/customer data source.

 ## [A 2-minute tutorial](https://jsfiddle.net/frankyan/mcdng033/)

 Just copy paste the following HTML codes to [jsfiddle](https://jsfiddle.net/), an online HTML testing website for testing of your own HTML codes.
 1) Go to  [jsfiddle](https://jsfiddle.net), 2) copy paste the following lines to the HTML panel (top left), 3) hit "run" button.
 Congratulations!
-You have built your first genome browser webpage using GIVE-Hub data source in less than 1 minute.
+You have built your first genome browser webpage using GIVE Data Hub data source in less than 1 minute.
 ```html
 <!-- header source -->
 <script src="https://www.givengine.org/bower_components/webcomponentsjs/webcomponents-lite.min.js"></script>